jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

     AssertionError: 3 != 1

-  I change the value in the test to match the one in the terminal
+  I change the value to match the terminal

   .. code-block:: python